 July 30, 2024

 Raise your hand if you love boba?!
-Okay well even if you don’t (I get it, the texture freaks people out sometimes including my own fiance), you should definitely still find time to visit the birthplace of boba milk tea aka Taiwan!
+Okay well even if you don’t (I get it, the texture freaks people out sometimes, including my own husband), you should definitely still find time to visit the birthplace of boba milk tea aka Taiwan!
+And lucky for you, I’ve put together the perfect 4-day Taipei itinerary to help you do exactly that.
 As some of you might know, Taiwan also holds a pretty special place in my heart as it’s where my parents were born before immigrating to the US.

 While the majority of people only stop for a short time, I definitely recommend staying for at least 4 whole days to get the entire Taipei / Taiwan experience.
 Spending 4 days in Taiwan really allows you to rest and recharge from your journey, enjoy some of the sightseeing opportunities, and tuck into some of the city’s best cuisine before continuing home or to your next destination.